Ahish9009/MIPS-processor/README.md

 #

 ## Assembler
 Code can be written in assembly, using the instruction set provided above.
-The [assembler](src/assembler/assembler.py) written will then convert it into machine code, which can then be loaded into the instruction memory.
+The [assembler](src/assembler/assembler.py) written will convert it into machine code, which can then be loaded into the instruction memory.
 ###### TO-DO
 - [x] Translate basic instructions
 - [ ] Work with code having labels